ML-Bioinfo-CEITEC/genomic_benchmarks/README.md

 ```
 ## Usage

-The function `download_dataset` downloads the full-sequence form of the required benchmark, splitted into train and test sets, one folder for each class.
+The function `download_dataset` downloads the full-sequence form of the required benchmark (splitted into train and test sets, one folder for each class).
 If not specified otherwise, the data will be stored in `.genomic_benchmarks` subfolder of your home directory.
-By default, the dataset is downloaded from our cloud cache but you may choose to download all the references and re-create the benchmark (`use_cloud_cache=False`).
+By default, the dataset is obtained from our cloud cache (`use_cloud_cache=True`).

 ```python
   from genomic_benchmarks.loc2seq import download_dataset